twrzes/scrnaseq_ei/README.md

 **Important information: Don't forget to change the number of clusters for k-means clustering**

+#### TASK:
+Calculate K-means with desired number of clusters (the number should overlap predicted number of clusters).

 ### 4.7.
 Clustering solution
 In this step `SC3` will provide you with a clustering solution.
 When calculating consensus for each value of `k`, `SC3` averages the clustering results of k-means using a consensus approach.
 ```R